viniciuspwd/ArduinoSerial/README.md

 Call serial commands to Arduino from PHP

 ## Usage
-You will need an PHP environment and Composer for packages managenment.
+You will need a PHP environment and Composer for packages managenment.

 Clone this repository:
 `git clone https://github.com/viniciuspwd/ArduinoSerial.git`